marmolak/gray386linux/README.md

 ========================
 It's easy.
 Just take a look at `bin` directory.
 There is 2 folders named:

-(not available - waiting on FPU) `fpu` - version for machines with FPU coprocessor installed.
+`fpu` - version for machines with FPU coprocessor installed.

 `no_fpu` - build with software FPU enabled.